CTCycle/XREPORT-radiological-reports-generator/README.md

 On Windows, portable runtimes and runtime virtual environment are stored in `runtimes/`.

+Disposable runtime caches are stored under `runtimes/cache`; pytest, Ruff, and other development-tool caches are stored under `app/tests/cache`.
+Use `.\start_on_windows.ps1 -Action ClearCache` to remove them.
+Cleanup skips locked or administrator-protected files and continues with the remaining artifacts.

 Packaged desktop mode never writes mutable state into the installation directory.
 Immutable extracted files live under `%LOCALAPPDATA%\XREPORT\runtime\<cpu|cuda>\1.0.0\<payload-sha256>`.
 Runtime data,